-About The Cross Trust About The Cross Trust The Cross Trust is a charitable body which gives grants to young Scots who are of merit and in financial need in order, in the words of the Trust's founder Sir Alexander Cross (1880-1963), "to extend the boundaries of their knowledge of human life."
-This site provides a simple guide to the process of applying to The Cross Trust.
-Awards may be made to individuals or organisations, however the majority of the Trust's awards are to individuals.
-"Because deserving young Scots need opportunities to fulfil their aspiration and potential" History The Cross Trust exists to help deserving young Scots become fulfilled, useful citizens for the whole of their lives.
-Sir Alexander Cross firmly believed that if young people were given the opportunity to extend the boundaries of their knowledge of human life, then they would be better able to find their way in life and their chosen career path, thereby making a positive contribution to their own society and, potentially, others overseas.
-Sir Alexander (1880–1963) came from a respected Glasgow family.
-He was the grandson of William Cross, the senior partner of the well known seed merchants and chemical manufacturers, Alexander Cross & Sons.
-He was educated at Charterhouse before going up to Balliol College, Oxford.
-After graduating, he moved to London where he studied to become a barrister, in due course becoming a member of the Inner Temple.
-His career as a barrister was interrupted by the Great War of 1914-1918 during which he served as a captain with The Glasgow Yeomanry in Palestine.
-Although he survived the war, in common with countless others he suffered severe injuries - his hearing, in particular, remaining impaired for the rest of his life.
-Such was the extent of his injuries that he decided not to continue with a career in the law.
-Back in Scotland, Sir Alexander moved to Perthshire, buying Battleby, a property near Perth (now owned by Scottish Natural Heritage) which was ideally suited to his ambitions to develop his passion for plants and trees.
-Here, he became a well respected horticulturalist widely respected for his specialist knowledge and for his own magnificent show garden.
-He lived there as a bachelor until his death in May 1963 at the age of 83.
-Early on, Sir Alexander had become convinced that the provision of funds at the appropriate time in a young person's life could very well turn somebody who may have been described as an "awkward youth" into a successful member of society.
-At first, he made a number of donations to individual schoolchildren, but soon realised that more good would be done in a sustainable way by establishing a Charitable Trust.
-And so, in 1943, The Cross Trust was set up.
-With his own wartime experience, it is surely no coincidence that he took this step in the middle of the Second World War.
-Having experienced first hand the plight of returning servicemen seeking work after their return from war in 1918 and well into the 1920s, Sir Alexander was now looking ahead to the needs of another generation of returning soldiers once peace was finally won.
-The main aim of the Trust remains the same today as in 1943: to enable young people of Scottish birth or parentage to extend the boundaries of their knowledge of human life.
-The Trust exists in order to allow young people from Scotland the freedom to achieve their full potential both as students and as adults in the modern world.
-Sir Alexander's focus was not just on helping people to escape poverty, but also to achieve spiritual and personal fulfilment.
-He took a personal interest in recipients of grants, often keeping in touch with them for many years after the original grant had been awarded.
-This helped The Cross Trust earn a position of respect and authority which soon led to increasing numbers of applicants.
-The early focus of the Trust was on helping people in education, the arts and foreign travel.
-Later, came medical bursaries, too.
-Over the years, many scientists, doctors, actors, musicians and language students have benefited from Sir Alexander's foresight and generosity.
-And not just individuals: a number of theatres and other arts bodies, as well as the Scottish Youth Hostel Association, have received grants, too.
-The Trustees constantly seek to develop the work of the Trust within the context of modern society and in response to the evolving needs of today’s young people.
-Seven decades on, the Trust continues to make a valuable contribution to the lives of many people.
+About The Cross Trust ABOUT THE CROSS TRUST The Cross Trust is a charitable body giving grants to young Scots, with awards made to both individuals and organisations. " … deserving young Scots need opportunities to fulfil their aspiration and potential …" History In 1943, Sir Alexander Cross founded a trust in his name with the aim of helping young people, of Scots birth or parentage, to become fulfilled and useful citizens.
+Sir Alexander believed that, if young people were given the opportunity to extend the boundaries of their knowledge of human life, then they would be better able to make their own way in life and contribute to society.
+Sir Alexander (1880–1963) was the grandson of William Cross, the senior partner of the Glasgow seed merchants and chemical manufacturers, Alexander Cross & Sons.
+The young Alexander was educated at Charterhouse and Balliol College, Oxford, and then moved to London to become a barrister, where in due course he became a member of the Inner Temple.
+The Great War of 1914-1918 interrupted Sir Alexander’s career as a barrister and he served as a captain with the Glasgow Yeomanry.
+He survived the war but, in common with countless others, suffered severe injuries and did not to return to his law career.
+Sir Alexander moved back to Scotland and settled at Battleby, a property near Perth (now owned by Scottish Natural Heritage), ideally suited for developing his passion for plants and trees.
+Sir Alexander became a widely-respected horticulturalist and lived at Battleby until his death, aged 83, in May 1963.
+Early on, Sir Alexander became convinced that giving funds at the right time could help develop a young person, who may have been described as “an awkward youth", into a valued member of society.
+At first, he made a number of donations to individual schoolchildren, but soon realised that more good could be achieved, and in a more sustainable way, by awarding grants through a Charitable Trust.
+And so, in 1943, The Cross Trust was established with its aim today the same as in 1943: to enable young people of Scottish birth or parentage to extend the boundaries of their knowledge of human life.
+Sir Alexander wished not only to help young people escape poverty, but also to help them achieve spiritual and personal fulfilment.
+He took a personal interest in the young recipients of his grants and often kept in touch for many years following the original award.
+The early focus of the Trust was to give grants to young people for education, the arts and foreign travel, as well as awarding medical bursaries.
+Over the years, therefore, beneficiaries of Sir Alexander’s foresight and generosity include many of today’s scientists, doctors, actors, musicians, linguists and environmentalists.
+And not only individuals have benefited, as many theatres and arts bodies (national and local), as well as outdoor youth education and natural heritage organisations, have also received grants.
+The Trustees continuously develop the work of the Trust in response to the evolving needs of young people within the context of today’s world.
+For more than seven decades, The Cross Trust continues to make a valuable contribution to the lives of very many people.